App version: 0.1.0

 4. Filling Out an Application

-To apply online, you will fill in various fields on the bank’s application and may need to scan your documents and upload them to the bank’s website.
-You will also have to deposit funds if necessary.Recommended: How to Open a Business Banking Account (Online and In-Person)
+To apply online, you will fill out the bank’s online application and may need to scan your documents and upload them to the bank’s website.
+You will also have to deposit funds, if necessary.Recommended: How to Open a Business Banking Account (Online and In-Person)

 Is Getting a Debit Card Mandatory When Opening a Checking Account?